 Let’s say you want a DVD.
 In the shop down your road it costs £20, but with a short drive into town you’ll have it for £10, saving a massive 50%.
 So you decide to drive into town.

 The next day, you want a new TV.
 On your street it costs £1,000, and in town it’s £990.
 At £10 less, that’s just a 1% saving, so this time you don’t drive into town.

 Somewhere, you’ve made a mistake.
 The saving in both cases is £10.
 So do you want that £10 or don’t you?

-Love it.
+Love it!
 I want that £10!
 I just needed reminding.

 I don’t like buying cheap junk, whether it’s for myself, or any of my buy-to-let properties.
 However, I do like the idea of saving money where it can be saved.
-I’m pretty sure if we put the value of a pound before the value of a percentage, overtime our balance sheets would look a lot healthier.
+I’m pretty sure if we put the value of a pound before the value of a percentage, overtime our balance sheets would look rather healthier.

 This is probably a pointless blog post to most of you, but it’s a nice reminder to myself, so I thought I’d quickly jot it down.
 However, I hope it reminds at least one of you out there what the real value of a pound is, even when purchasing something as basic as bog-roll.

 Disclaimer: I'm just a landlord blogger; I'm 100% not qualified to give legal or financial advice.
 I'm a doofus.
 Any information I share is my unqualified opinion, and should never be construed as professional legal or financial advice.
 You should definitely get advice from a qualified professional for any legal or financial matters.
 For more information, please read my full disclaimer.